tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

   of subscriptions with `in-app-purchase` package.

-  even though `isSubscribed` returns true, subscription is not actually active - you can purchase it again (though it's prohibited from inside application because of `isSuscribed` returning true).
+  even though `isSubscribed` returns true, subscription is not actually active - you can purchase it again (though it's button to purchase is hidden inside application because of `isSuscribed` returning true).

+  UPDATE: `isSubscribed` is still true 12 hours later.

 ### real subscriptions